OpenPiRobotics/WebRobotControl/README.md

 ## Modify the appControl.py for your motor controller

-You will need to modify the appControl.py to suit your motor controller.
+You may need to modify the appControl.py to suit your motor controller.

 modify line 42 to import your motor controller library
 ```